matthewhand/open-hivemind/README.md

 docker run -e DISCORD_TOKEN=<Your-Token> -e GUILD_ID=<Your-Guild-ID> -e CLIENT_ID=<Your-Client-ID> discord-python-executor-bot
 ```

+## Built with ChatGPT

+This entire project was built using ChatGPT.
+Helper utilities used to upload to Github using Noteable ChatGPT Plugin can be found in notebooks/.

 ## Contributing

 Feel free to contribute by opening issues or submitting pull requests.